s.

 Relationship-Based Therapy

-Human connection is a powerful driver of neuroplastic change.
-Therapy that emphasizes attunement, shared attention, and emotional connection helps the brain build new social pathways.
+Human connection is a powerful driver of brain development.
+Therapy that emphasizes attunement, shared attention, and emotional connection helps build new neural pathways.

 This approach supports: